 Creating Community with an Army of Crockpots

-When she came to SUNY Oneonta in 2018, Pipino was instantly drawn to the college’s moderate class sizes and warm, “community feel.”
+When she came to SUNY Oneonta in 2018, Pipino was instantly drawn to the university’s moderate class sizes and warm, “community feel.”

 “We have just the right amount of students in the theatre program,” she said.
 “There’s an adequate number of people where you can cast new and different people for each show, but it’s still small enough that you can have personal relationships with the students and really get to know them.”